alaugustin/language-studies/README.md

 - Common phrases and expressions are included for practical conversation
 - Grammar markers and sentence structures help you form correct expressions

-Let's begin exploring the rich language of Kwéyòl!

-## Essential Building Blocks 📝
+## Essential Building Blocks 🏗️

 These fundamental elements form the core of Kwéyòl communication.
 By mastering these basic components, you'll be able to construct simple sentences and express essential needs.

 Each building block connects directly to everyday usage, making it easier to start speaking Kwéyòl right away.

 The French etymology shows the language's roots while highlighting how Kwéyòl has evolved into its own distinct form.

 ### Essential Pronouns 👥